-The ad valorem property tax pledge, which secures the corporation's 2018 bonds is subject to state circuit-breaker legislation, which caps the property tax burden for taxpayers based on a percent of the real estate parcels' gross assessed value (AV).
+The ad valorem property tax pledge, which secures the corporation's 2018 GO bonds and other outstanding limited-tax debt is subject to state circuit-breaker legislation, which caps the property tax burden for taxpayers based on a percent of the real estate parcels' gross assessed value (AV).
 This can, and often does, reduce the total tax levy.
 The levy to cover debt service, however, is statutorily protected, allowing the school corporation to distribute circuit-breaker losses first across non-debt service funds that receive property taxes.
 We rate the debt at the same level as our view of the corporation's general creditworthiness.